Mayjor History, Family Crest & Coats of Arms

 "The font-name was fairly popular in the 13th century.
 Mauger is found as a single personal name in the Hundredorum Rolls."
 However, the Hundredorum Rolls of 1273 had listings as a surname too: Thomas filius Mager in Lincolnshire; Walter Mauger in Cambridgeshire; and Richard Malgor in Buckinghamshire.

 Early History of the Mayjor family

-Another 171 words (12 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Mayjor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mayjor research.
+Another 55 words (4 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Mayjor History in all our PDF Extended History products and printed products wherever possible.

 Mayjor Spelling Variations